Lisa Batiashvili: Early life and education

 Batiashvili was born in Tbilisi, the capital of Georgia, to a violinist father and a pianist mother.
 She began learning violin with her father from age four.
 The family left Georgia in 1991 when she was 12 years old, and settled in Germany.
 She later studied at the Hochschule für Musik und Theater Hamburg.
 Mark Lubotsky, her teacher in Hamburg, had been a student of David Oistrakh, for whom Shostakovich wrote his violin concertos.
 Later, Lisa Batiashvili also studied with Ana Chumachenco.

-In 1995, aged 16, she placed 2nd at the International Jean Sibelius Violin Competition in Helsinki.
+In 1995, aged 16, she placed second at the International Jean Sibelius Violin Competition in Helsinki.

 Career

 Performances

 Batiashvili was one of the first of the BBC Radio 3 New Generation Artists, from 1999 to 2001.
 She has collaborated in chamber music and concerto performances with cellist Alban Gerhardt and pianist Steven Osborne, both BBC New Generation Artists exactly contemporary with Batiashvili.
 She has also worked with a later BBC New Generation Artist, Ashley Wass, in recital.
 She made her BBC Proms debut in 2000.

+Batiashvili has worked with conductors including Daniel Barenboim, Semyon Bychkov, Alan Gilbert, Mariss Jansons, Vladimir Jurowski, Klaus Mäkelä, Yannick Nézet-Séguin, Sakari Oramo, Antonio Pappano, Kirill Petrenko, Simon Rattle, Esa-Pekka Salonen, Christian Thielemann, Tugan Sokhiev and David Zinman.
+Her chamber-music partners have included Alban Gerhardt, Steven Osborne, Ashley Wass, François Leleux, Paul Lewis, Lawrence Power, Sebastian Klinger, Jean-Yves Thibaudet, Gautier Capuçon, Jörg Widmann, Denis Kozhukhin, Tsotne Zedginidze and Giorgi Gigashvili.